 - Behaviors dog can perform may include visit, wave, bow, fist bump, etc.

 Minimum criteria to apply for a veteran service dog:

-- Veteran must be honorably discharged with a diagnosis of Post-Traumatic Stress Disorder, Traumatic Brain Injury, Military Sexual Trauma and/or a Mobility Limitation.
+- Veteran must be honorably discharged with a diagnosis of Post-Traumatic Stress Disorder, Traumatic Brain Injury, Military Sexual Trauma and/or a Mobility Limitations.

 - PTSD must be diagnosed military service-connected, and the applicant must be in on-going treatment by a mental health professional.